-Shifting to take place only in light winds, at slack water and during daylight hours, and insofar as practicable, with no vessel on an adjacent berth.
-Master to agree shifting plan and complete a pilot chit with LPC if practicable prior to shift.
+Shifting should however take place only in light winds, at slack water and during daylight hours, and insofar as practicable, with no vessel on an adjacent berth.
+The Master must also agree his shifting plan with LPC and complete a pilot chit if practicable prior to shifting.
+A licenced mooring contractor must also be engaged to let go and moor vessel.